-This eupinions slides was carried out for and will be presented at the 2022 U.S.-German Futures Forum in Münster, Germany.
+This eupinions slides was carried out for and presented at the 2022 U.S.-German Futures Forum in Münster, Germany.
 The data was collected in September 2022, with just 3,000 online interviews held – 1,831 in Germany and 1,109 in the United States.

 Rapid transformation processes shake up economies, put a strain on democracies and disrupt societies.
 Digitalization is a driver of transformation.
 Its effects on democracy have been debated over the past years.